chrisnmorrison/openmastery/learn/java/object-oriented-programming/class.md

 Without any additional knowledge, you don't.
 When using OOP in real-world projects, you must define and understand your business uses and program features before writing any code.
 For example, pretend you are writing a Banking app from scratch.
 What actions may a `Customer` class want to do?
 How would this be different than a `Customer` class at an auto body shop?

 Ultimately, both the state and behaviour of a class depends on each individual business use, and there is no right answer.
 Once a development team brainstorms the purpose of an app and class, then the state and behaviour is decided.

-## What's next?